dshanske/indieweb-post-kinds/readme.md

 By default, only note, article, photo and reply are enabled so you can get used to them.

-You can add Media Check-Ins(watching or listening), or Link Sharing(likes, favorites, or bookmark) directly from the settings page.

 You can enable/disable more based on preference.
 Some may be enabled by plugins.

 Not having a post kind enabled will not disable the functionality on existing posts.

-There is also a filter to do this on the fly.

 ### The Non-Response Kinds ###